orionrobots/orionrobots.github.io/products/orion-explorer-faq.md

 A: The user will not need to use a soldering iron to assemble any of the solderless kits.
 They can be assembled using simple plug-in pins, or screw terminals.
 I've nothing against soldering - but for someone new to robotics, or for the constructively lazy, it is easier not to need to.
 I generally reserve it for repairing, or prototyping something completely new.

+<strong>Q: Is the microcontroller included?</strong>

+A: Yes an Arduino compatible microcontroller is included - unlike many other robot chassis kits, you will not need to buy another one.

 <strong>Q: Will it work on Carpet?</strong>

 A: Yes - it will run fine.
 On lower batteries it prefers hard surfaces though.